pjhellstrom/rockymountain/README.md

     Rocky Mountain creators has a soft spot for fellow developers.
 We understand that life can be hectic so we are adding this feature to enable you to code on the go.

 - Custom
-    Create anything want.
+    Create anything you want.
 The possibilities are endless.